 You can find your own resources in the Tab Teach & Learn as My Resources in the menu.

-Click the tab “Teach & Learn", then “Create Course" .
+Click the tab Teach & Learn, then Create course.

-course creation is made easy by the Wizard.
-Here you can choose from
+Name your new course and click Save, then Next.
+For beginners, course creation is made easy by the Wizard.
+Here you can choose from three templates to form the basic structure of your new course.

-the time you will have to put in to create good and useful learning
+Take your time with creating your course and take care not to underestimate the time you will have to put in to create good and useful learning resources!

 You can copy a course to use it as a template for new courses.
 This way, you will not have to do the same work all over again every semester.

-In more settings choose the copy option.
+In More settings choose the copy option.

-You can also take a different route: Create a new course, choose the Wizard, then click “Copy own course" instead of “Choose course template".
+You can also take a different route: Create a new course, choose the Wizard, then click Copy own course instead of Choose course template.
 This way, you can create a new course directly out of an existing course.

-Coying a course will give you a new course with an identical structure and all elements and files and learning groups, but without the participants and their forum postings or tests results.
+Copying a course will give you a new course with an identical structure and all elements and files and learning groups, but without the participants and their forum postings or tests results.

 Please note that the names of learning groups will not be changed by copying the course.
-For example, if your course contains a learning group called “Course group winter term 2016/17" and you intend to copy this course, you will have to rename the learning group manually to e.g. “Course group summer term 2017".
+For example, if your course contains a learning group called “Course group winter term 2022/23" and you intend to copy this course, you will have to rename the learning group manually to e.g. “Course group summer term 2023".

-Look for the ID of the course in the "Detailed View" under “Information on this entry".
-Save the id of your course (or the Link to your course).
+Look for the ID of the course in the Detailed View under Information on this entry.
+Save the id of your course (or the link to your course).

-Open the Catalogue View.
+Open the Catalogue view.

 In the menu to the right is the contact link for the administrator: